The 7 Best Free Alternatives to Fences for Windows Desktop Management

 7. Virtual Desktops

-I know some of you try to avoid third-party apps wherever possible, so I’ll conclude the list with a native Windows 10 feature called Virtual Desktops.
+We know some of you try to avoid third-party apps wherever possible, so we’ll conclude with the native Windows 10 Virtual Desktops feature .

 Windows 10 marks the first time multiple virtual desktops have become a mainstream feature.
 Used correctly, they can massively reduce the amount of clutter on your desktop.
 For example, if your desktop is a jumble of Steam shortcuts, college assignments, and fresh memes you found on Reddit, why not give each category its own desktop space?

 To create a new desktop, click on the Task View icon on the taskbar, or press Windows + Tab.
-On the new window, click + New Desktop in the lower right-hand corner.
+On the new window, click + New Desktop in the upper left-hand corner.
 To cycle between desktops, press Windows + Ctrl + Left Arrow (or Right Arrow), and to close a desktop, press Windows + Ctrl + F4.